jaronowitz/frankenfit/README.md

 work out of the box without creating any special virtual environment, as long as you're using Python 3.9+ and a recent version of `pip`.

-To get started with hacking on `frankenfit` itself, make sure that the `python3.9` binary is on your path, clone this repo, and run:
+To get started with hacking on Frankenfit itself, make sure that the `python3.9` binary is on your path, clone this repo, and run:

 ```